History of Memphis, Tennessee

 The history of Memphis, Tennessee and its area began many thousands of years ago with succeeding cultures of indigenous peoples.
 In the first millennium, it was settled by the Mississippian culture.
 The Chickasaw Indian tribe emerged about the 17th century, or migrated into the area.
 The earliest European exploration may have encountered remnants of the Mississippian culture by Spanish explorer Hernando de Soto.
 Later French explorers led by René-Robert Cavelier, Sieur de La Salle likely encountered the Chickasaw.

-The European-American city of Memphis was not founded until 1819.
+The city of Memphis was not founded until 1819.
 The city was named after the ancient capital of Egypt on the Nile River in North Africa.

 It rapidly developed as a major trading center for cotton cultivated at the region's large plantations and dependent on the work of enslaved African Americans.
 In the 19th century, and especially 1878 and 1879, the city suffered severe yellow fever epidemics.
 In 1878 tens of thousands of residents fled and more than 5,000 died, with hundreds more dying in the next year's epidemic, causing the city to go bankrupt and give up its charter until 1893.